squeaky-pl/pystacia/doc/source/image.rst

 --------------------------

 Sometimes it might be not clear from the context which pixels are translucent and which are opaque.
-You can use :meth:`tinyimg.image.Image.checkerboard` to overlay your image on top of checkerboard pattern in the same manner that :term:`Photoshop` does.
+You can use :meth:`pystacia.image.Image.checkerboard` to overlay your image on top of checkerboard pattern in the same manner that :term:`Photoshop` does.